Butterscotch Buttercream Frosting Recipe – Simply the BEST!

 Recipe 1 – Quick Butterscotch Buttercream Made With Premade buttercream

-- Make and cool (homemade) butterscotch sauce. (yes, you can use commercial one as well).
+- Make and cool (homemade)1 cup butterscotch sauce. ( you can use commercial one as well).

-- Add 1 cup cooled butterscotch sauce to 4 cups of buttercream frosting.
+- Add to 4 cups of buttercream frosting.
+(Swiss, Italian, American, French, or German buttercream.)

-The consistency of this buttercream will depend on the consistency of the original buttercream.
-If you need to frost a cake or pipe swirls on cupcakes this will work just great.
-However, if you need a firm or stiff buttercream then you are probably better off using the recipe from scratch below.
+The consistency of this buttercream will depend on the consistency of the original buttercream as well as the consistency of your Butterscotch Sauce.
+If you need to frost a cake or pipe swirls on cupcakes, this will work just great.
+However, if you need a firm or stiff buttercream, then you are probably better off using the recipe from scratch below.

 Recipe 2 – The Perfect Butterscotch Buttercream Frosting – From Scratch (Save/Pin)